ValKmjolnir/word-embedding-skip-gram/README.md

 # the most important thing
 If you want to change the length of vectors,please go to __bp_network.h__ and find this function: __void word2vec::initializing()__

-then change the __HNUM__ , this parameter decides the length of vectors.
+then change the __HNUM__  at the beginning, this parameter decides the length of vectors.